SE-Spring2025-G2/a-beautiful-repo/README.md

 - **Recursive Fibonacci Function**: Computes the nth Fibonacci number.
 - **Unit Tests**: Ensures correctness and edge case handling.
 - **CI/CD Integration**: GitHub Actions workflow for automated testing.
+- **Style Checker**: This project uses Flake8 to ensure consistent style checking.
+- **Code Formatter**: Black is being used to check for standard code formatting.
+- **Syntax Checker**: MyPy is being used for the syntax checking.
+- **Code coverage**: All code coverage checking is done by Codecov.
+- **Security Checking**: All security checks done by Bandit.
 ---

 ## Documentation